jadbox/ASwiftPromise/README.md

 This is a simple (working) Promise library for Apple's Swift language.

+Currently, promises do not cache results-- meaning the result handler needs to be added before promise resolves.

 Simple pre and post resolve examples:

     var t = Deffered<Int,Int>();